Whiley/RFCs/text/0000-runtime-type-information.md

   The question is: _what tag should be used here?_ Either tag `0` or `1` are applicable.
 A simple solution is to allocate the first applicable tag.
-Since we decide what tag to allocate at compile time, this can be done using the subtype operator.
+A _better_ approach is to report this as an ambiguous coercion.

 - **Nested Unions**.
-When a union is nested within another union, we can choose to use a single tag or nested tags.
+When a union is nested within another union, we can choose to use a single "top-level" tag or nested tags.
 For example, consider this:

   ```